Tom's Guide Verdict

 Why you can trust Tom's Guide

-Platforms: Windows, Mac, iOS, Android, Linux, Chrome OS, Darwin, FreeBSD, OpenBSD
+Platforms: Windows, Mac, iOS, Android, Linux, Chrome OS, FreeBSD, OpenBSD

 Form filling: Yes